Murder of Helen Betty Osborne: Murder investigation

-The Aboriginal Justice Implementation Commission conducted an investigation into concerns surrounding the length of time involved in resolving the case.
+The Aboriginal Justice Implementation Commission conducted an investigation into concerns surrounding the length of time involved in solving the case.
 According to the Commission report, Osborne's autopsy showed that "along with well over 50 stab wounds, her skull, cheekbones and palate were broken, her lungs were damaged, and one kidney was torn.
 Her body showed extensive bruising."
-The Commission concluded that the most significant factors prolonging the case were racism, sexism and indifference of white people.
-The Royal Canadian Mounted Police officially closed the Osborne case on February 12, 1999.
+The Commission concluded that the most significant factors were racism, sexism, and indifference.
+The RCMP officially closed the case on February 12, 1999.